signamuse/osu-MapDump/BK1t07 - Area 01/README.md

 I was kind of proud of the improvement that I had, so this was actually the first map I uploaded to my profile, but I deleted it soon after since being a self-conscious person.

+There was a period where I thought I lost the map or something when I deleted it since I have 2 versions in my game where one is at 0 stars for some reason.

 Last Updated: 4/2/2017